 Physical/Mobility Impairment: Limited, restricted, or effective use of one or more body parts, due to paralysis, loss of limb(s) or arthritis, which may require the use of aids/appliances for independent movement in specific activities.

 Traumatic Brain Injury: An acquired injury to the brain that manifests limitation in any of the above categories as well as cognitive impairments.

 Chronic Medical Condition: A variety of medical conditions that may restrict a student's full participation in all activities of the College.
 These conditions include but are not limited to:

 - hematological: hemophilia, sickle cell anemia, acquired immune deficiency

 - respiratory: chronic obstructive pulmonary disease, cystic fibrosis

 - cardio-vascular diseases

 - neurological: seizure disorders, tourettes, migraines

-If you have a disability/chronic medical condition, we encourage you to complete the Request for Services Form (pdf) and return it directly to the Center for Disability Services.
+If you have a disability/chronic medical condition, we encourage you to complete the Request for Services Form (pdf) and return it directly to Disability Services.
 Upon receipt of this form, we will request that you provide documentation from your primary care physician or other professional care provider about the disability and the functional limitation(s) it imposes on you while you are enrolled at Centralia College.
 This documentation will be held in confidence and be used to determine whether you need reasonable accommodations.